i-Abdullah/TensileLab-ASEN-1022/README.md

 #### - Raymie

-* We will be *8measuring, and analyzing the failure loads and locations of test specimens made from two types of Aluminum alloys.** Each will be tested in a single specimen configuration for a total of two test specimen cases(1).
+* We will be ** measuring, and analyzing the failure loads and locations of test specimens made from two types of Aluminum alloys. ** Each will be tested in a single specimen configuration for a total of two test specimen cases(1).

 * This repo has a MATLAB code to analyze the data we collected and along with the actual dat, and lab instructions.

-* The Lab instructions is from the course page provided by our course instructor, Jelliffe Jackson, **All rights are reserved to him and to CU Aerospace engineering department.**
+* The Lab instructions is from the course page provided by our course instructor, Jelliffe Jackson, ** All rights are reserved to him and to CU Aerospace engineering department. **

 ##### References